ericma2302/mybots/README.md

 The original random 3d-objects are made in the following fashion: first, a randomly sized rectangular prism is placed at x=0, y=0.
 Then, there is ⅙ chance that a randomly sized block will grow from that “center” block in each direction.
 For each block that grows, the procedure recurs
 , where there is a ⅙ chance that new blocks grow from that block in some direction.
 This recursion occurs until we reach a recursion depth of 3.
+If a link is chosen to grow in a place that is already occupied by another link, the new link is discarded and the old one is kept.
 For each link, there is a ½ chance it has a sensor neuron, and every joint has a motor neuron, with all sensors connected to all motors via synapses.
+Each synapse has a random wieght that can be mutated (read next section).
 To run the program, run the search.py file.

 **Evolution (Fitness and Mutation)**